yingweiwo

 Therapeutic Uses

 Brintellix is indicated for the treatment of major depressive disorder (MDD).
-The efficacy of Brintellix was established in six 6 to 8 week studies (including one study in the elderly) and one maintenance study in adults. /Included in US product label/
+The efficacy of Brintellix has been demonstrated in six studies lasting 6 to 8 weeks (including one study in older adults) and one maintenance treatment study in adults. /Included on US product label/

 Drug Warnings

-/BOX WARNING/ WARNING: SUICIDAL THOUGHTS AND BEHAVIORS.
-Antidepressants increased the risk of suicidal thoughts and behavior in children, adolescents, and young adults in short-term studies.
-These studies did not show an increase in the risk of suicidal thoughts and behavior with antidepressant use in patients over age 24; there was a trend toward reduced risk with antidepressant use in patients aged 65 and older.
-In patients of all ages who are started on antidepressant therapy, monitor closely for worsening, and for emergence of suicidal thoughts and behaviors.
-Advise families and caregivers of the need for close observation and communication with the prescriber.
+/Black Box Warning/ Warning: Suicidal thoughts and behaviors.
+Short-term studies have shown that antidepressants increase the risk of suicidal thoughts and behaviors in children, adolescents, and young adults.
+These studies did not show an increased risk of suicidal thoughts and behaviors in patients 24 years of age and older; the risk trended downward after starting antidepressant treatment in patients 65 years of age and older.
+Patients of all ages should be closely monitored for worsening of their condition and for the occurrence of suicidal thoughts and behaviors once they begin antidepressant treatment.
+Family members and caregivers should be informed of the importance of closely monitoring the patient's condition and communicating with the prescribing physician.
 Brintellix has not been evaluated for use in pediatric patients.

-For more Drug Warnings (Complete) data for VORTIOXETINE (18 total), please visit the HSDB record page.
+For more complete data on vortioxetine (18 of these), please visit the HSDB record page.

 Pharmacodynamics